Kristina01111000/WordPressTheme/README.md

 	To Do:
-	-> add  pictures -> stockphotos? how to on extras page -> make accordions with a read more section to make home page not super long -> add join now sections throughout page (3 or 4) not after every section -> make one good join here block to copy/paste
+	-> add  pictures -> stockphotos? how to on extras page -> make accordions with a read more section to make home page not super long -> don't think this is a good idea, have separate pages if it is going to be an issue -> add join now sections throughout page (3 or 4) not after every section -> make one good join here block to copy/paste
 	-> members side bar or menu?